In this blog post, we’ll look at the many ETL tools available today and how you can assess & use them to your advantage.

 A faster, more cost-effective cloud-native solution for your data integration needs

 With AI-powered, cloud-native data integration, Informatica provides best-of-breed ETL, ELT and elastic Spark-based data processing for any cloud data integration need.
-Try our industry-leading cloud-native ETL and ELT free for 30 days.
+Try our industry-leading ETL and ELT free for 30 days.